-Tunnel #3, which is located just downstream of Bridge #11, is 850 meters long.
+Third tunnel, which is located just downstream of 11th bridge, is 850 meters long.

 On the eastern end of the tunnel, there is a stone tablet saying “Kau shoshoku wo miru,” written by Masayoshi Matsukata, who was the first minister of finance.
 On the western end is a tablet saying“Uruwashikikana sanga,” written by Sanutomi Sanjo who was Japan’s first Lord Keeper of the Privy Seal after the cabinet system was inaugurated.
 Next to the west end of the tunnel is the Keage Embarkation Area.
 One of its main attractions is the pump room for the water supply to the former Imperial Palace, which we will touch upon next.

 Meaning: When the rain shower passes, you can see the more vivid green of the pines

 “Imperial Palace Water Works System” was used to supply water exclusively to the palace for fire prevention purposes.
 The pump room sent water to a reservoir atop the mountain behind the palace so that water could be sprayed down, if need be, onto the roof of the Hall for State Ceremonies, which was the tallest building in the Imperial Palace grounds.
 The pump room was designed by Tokuma Katayama, the architect who is known for designing Kyoto National Museum, and built by the Imperial Household Agency.